-This course will be of interest to students who are committed to establishing a studio practice, while fostering a personal approach to art making.
-The twenty-two week course concentrates on expanding technical skills and knowledge of painting processes, while developing a professional approach to studio practice.
+This course will be interest to students who are committed to establishing a studio practice, while fostering a personal approach to art making.
+The twenty-two week course concentrates on expanding technical skills and knowledge of painting processes, while developing a professional approach to studio practices.
 Students will undertake two projects in each term and will be expected to bring their own source material for certain projects.

-The course programme includes research drawing, from observed and imaginative sources, using a variety of wet and dry media.
-This class will guide students in responding to and interpreting visual qualities of light, mass and texture, focusing on the understanding and application of colour theory and picture composition Students will investigate essential painting techniques and processes including, mark-making, preparation of the painting surface, and the addition of painting mediums to alter the characteristics of paint.
-Students may work in watercolour, acrylic and/or oil paints, and will be encouraged to explore paint for its expressive quality, addressing concepts of abstraction and representation.
+The course programme includes: research drawing, from observed and imaginative sources, using a variety of wet and dry media; drawing and painting the human figure from life in the studio; and plein air painting.
+This class will guide students in responding to and interpreting visual qualities of light, mass and texture, focusing on the understanding and application of colour theory and learning to look closely, critically and selectively at the composing of a painting.
+Students will investigate essential painting techniques and processes including, mark-making, preparation of the painting surface, and the addition of painting mediums to alter the characteristics of paint.
+Students may paint in Oils, Acrylics and/or Water Colours on this course, and will be encouraged to explore paint for its expressive quality, addressing concepts of abstraction and representation.

 The research process will require visits to the library and contemporary galleries and museums.
 Students will document the evolution of their work, by recording ideas, research, problem solving and resolution.
-Through participation in; group and individual reviews and critiques, students will develop their visual vocabulary and be able to locate their work with reference to contemporary visual arts practice.
+Through participation in group and individual reviews, and critiques, students will develop their visual vocabulary and be able to locate their work with reference to contemporary visual arts practice.